-- Involvement in harmful business activities; - Violation of international norms or involvement in very severe controversies; and - Violation of certain principal adverse indicator thresholds.

--How have the indicators for adverse impacts on sustainability factors been taken into account?
+- Involvement in harmful business activities; - · Violation of international norms or involvement in very severe controversies; and - Violation of certain principal adverse indicator thresholds. - How have the indicators for adverse impacts on sustainability factors been taken into account?

-As part of the DNSH assessment under article 2(17) SFDR, the sustainable investment assessment integrates certain metrics related to principle adverse indicators and the Reference Index of the financial product includes criteria to reduce exposure to or to exclude relevant securities which are negatively aligned with the following principal adverse indicators:
+As part of the DNSH assessment under article 2(17) SFDR, the sustainable investment assessment integrates certain metrics related to principle adverse indicators and the Reference Index of the financial product includes criteria to reduce exposure to or to exclude securities which are negatively aligned with the following principal adverse indicators:

-Exposure to companies active in the fossil fuel sector (no. 4);

-Violation of UN Global Compact principles and OECD Guidelines for multinational enterprises (no. 10);

-- Exposure to controversial weapons (no. 14); and - Investee countries subject to social violations (no. 16).
+- Carbon footprint (no. 2); - GHG intensity of investee companies (no. 3); - Exposure to companies active in the fossil fuel sector (no. 4); - Violation of UN Global Compact principles and OECD Guidelines for multinational enterprises (no. 10); and - Exposure to controversial weapons (no. 14).

-- How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?

-Any corporate securities violating the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights are excluded by the financial product's Reference Index.
+Any securities violating the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights are excluded by the financial product's Reference Index.